MoxPy/WeeTracky/README.md

 ## Models

-Supply Track employs a well-structured set of models to represent key entities in the supply chain management system.
+WeeTracky employs a well-structured set of models to represent key entities in the supply chain management system.
 Each model encapsulates specific attributes and relationships, enhancing the clarity and organization of the underlying data.

 #### Product